antofuller/SatViT/tutorials/README.md

 dummy_images = rearrange(dummy_images, 'b h w c -> b c h w')
 ```

 This last step reshape/view our data into the shape (num_images, 12, 256, 256).
-Yes, you can do this with PyTorch's rearrange function, but I've run into issues with it before.
+Yes, you can do this with PyTorch's reshape function, but I've run into issues with it before.

 ## Synthetic Aperture Radar (SAR) preprocessing